W3rsaX/telegrambot-javarush/README.md

 - Create .env file
 - Fill in the values
-- Launch the application by $bast start.sh
+- Deploy the application by $bast deploy.sh
 - Verify deployment by docker-compose ps

 ## ⚙️ Configuration